alanmaydwell/csv_read/README.md

 of dictionaries.

 ## csv_read_example.py
-Simple example of suing data_support.py module.
+Simple example of using data_support.py module.

 ## rep_order_date_and_mags_court.tsv
-Tab-separated variable file used in above example.
+Tab-separated variable data used in above example.